kahi-framework/kahi-ui.nbn.dev/content/docs/framework/faq.md

 Yes!
 The library is explictly made in mind that Svelte should be used to sprinkle extra functionality ontop of logic baked in HTML / CSS.
 If you find something not working properly, [file an issue](https://github.com/novacbn/kahi-ui/issues).

-## Is Themeing Supported?

-Not at the moment, but that'll be tackled via global [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) at a later time.

 ## Is Accessibility / ARIA Supported?

 While I want to implement full proper support, including keyboard navigation.
 It is currently not being pursued and will be tackled at a later date.
 However if you encounter something that'll be detrimental [file an issue](https://github.com/novacbn/kahi-ui/issues).